 I was happy.
 I felt free.

 One of the memories from Sagada that I will never forget is the sweet release I had when I sang and played the guitar in Sagada Cellar Door.
-It was the first time I played guitar in front of people I barely know.
+It was the first time I played guitar in front of people I barely knew.
 I was carried away by the beautiful camping-like moment we had in the middle of the woods.